iliassioutis/iliassioutis.github.io/project-delivery/agile-scrum/index.md

 **Example (Step 2 backlog breakdown)**
 - **Story A:** As a support agent, I can see payment status in the order view.
+  **Draft acceptance criteria (testable):**
+  - When an agent opens an order, the dashboard shows one of: PAID / FAILED / PENDING / UNKNOWN.
+  - The dashboard shows “Last updated at” timestamp for the status.
+  - If the vendor status cannot be refreshed, the dashboard shows the last known status and displays “Status may be stale.”
 - **Story B:** As a system, we fetch status from the vendor API and store the latest result.
 - **Story C:** As a support agent, I see a clear fallback when the vendor is down (stale data + warning).
-- **Task D:** Add rate limiting and caching to respect vendor API limits.
+- **Task D:** Add rate limiting and caching so our system stays within the vendor API quota and avoids throttling or blocking during peak usage.
 - **Task E:** Add logs and metrics so we can monitor success rate and failures.
 - **Task F:** Add security controls (store API key safely; least-privilege access).
 - **Task G:** Create test cases + evidence pack for release readiness.